torrejonv/teranode/docs/architecture/architecture.md

 3. **Peer Service**: This service handles node discovery, managing connections with peer nodes in the network.

-4. **Coinbase Overlay Node**: This service handles the Coinbase transactions, which are the first transactions in a block that create new coins and reward miners. ****CLARIFY - Creates them??? what does this do? ** END CLARIFY**
+4. **Coinbase Overlay Node**: This service handles the Coinbase transactions, which are the first transactions in a block that create new coins and reward miners. ****CLARIFY - Creates them??? what does this do?**

 5. **UBSV Node Core Services**:
-  - **Propagation Service**: Responsible for propagating transactions through the network.
+  - **Propagation Service**: Responsible for receiving transactions (from other nodes) and propagating transactions (to other nodes).
   - **TX Validation Service**: Checks transactions for correctness and adherence to network rules.
   - **Block Assembly Service**: Assembles blocks for the blockchain.
   - **Blockchain Service**: Responsible for managing the block headers and list of subtrees in a block.